Microsoft Compliance Manager (Preview)

 Secure Score integration

 Compliance Manager is integrated with Microsoft Secure Score to automatically apply Secure Score credit to the Compliance Score for synced Action Items.
-This is configurable for individual Action Items and provides a continuous update between the items.
+This is configurable for individual Action Items or all actions globally, and provides updates from Secure Score.

 Ready to get started?